Historical and political developments have affected the conduct of waqf property, such as colonialism, dictatorships, secularism and communism .

-The Waqf Amendment Bill in India is creating quite a buzz amid fierce debate in parliament after Minority Affairs Minister Kiren Rijiju tabled the contentious legislation on Wednesday (Apr 2).
+The Waqf Amendment Bill in India is creating quite a buzz amid fierce debate after Indian Supreme Court on Monday (Sep 15) suspended some key provisions of the legislation passed by parliament in April.
 The opposition Congress party is accusing the ruling government of Bharatiya Janata Party (BJP) of defaming and disenfranchising minorities.
 The Waqf bill is aimed at amending the organisational structure and administration of Waqf boards, the key institution that manages properties bequeathed by Muslim individuals and institutions for use in Islamic charitable and religious purposes.

 In this context, it would be interesting to understand how various countries organise Waqf, which is assets tied perpetually to God.